Bambo-Rambo/TinyFinder/README.md

 If you are doing Normal Wild RNG, it's important to choose your location.
 The encounter ratio changes depending on your choice but you can edit it regardless.

-If you are doing Horde RNG by moving (the "Trigger by turn" button is checked), the same things apply.
+If you are doing Horde RNG by moving, the same things apply.

 For radar put the number of your party and the chain length.
 If 0, the tool will search for the desired slot and sync.
 If > 0, it will search for shiny patches since the slot is the one you have been chaining for while sync is decided when you step into the patch.
 (It's not possible to generate shiny patches if current chain = 0).
 Check the Boost box only if the radar-exclusive music currently plays in the background.
-If you are using the Radar device from the bag (recommended), check the corresponding box.

 ### Step 3 - Preferences